raynaldlao/Spring_Mass_Simulation/README.md

 # Important files

-Here are some important files that you need to check out:
+Here are some important files that you need to check out :

 - MainActivity.kt : This file contains the program that makes the application work.
 The file is located here : Spring_Mass_Simulation\Spring_Mass_Simulation_Kotlin\app\src\main\java\com\example\spring_mass_simulation_kotlin\MainActivity.kt